Are you passionate about numbers and algebraic functions?

 According to PayScale as of April 7, 2021, the median data analyst salary in the US is $61,000 while in India it is 433, 395 INR.

 On the other hand, the popular job portal Indeed puts the average data analyst salary in the US at $71,598.
-Apart from the salary there are other benefts that include a company pension scheme, variblae performance bonus, medical insurance, and commuter assistance.
+Apart from the salary other benefits include a company pension scheme, variable performance bonus, medical insurance, and commuter assistance.
 The location, level of experience, certifications, and education have a radical effect on the salary a data analyst earns.

 For people interested in pursuing a career in data analytics it can be hard to know where to start.
 Data analytics is a subject that needs to be learned by doing, so all you need to do is get your hands dirty to completely grasp various analytic concepts.
 Practice as much as you can by getting your hands on a variety of real-world business problems to build your data analytics portfolio.
 The more projects you do and the more diversified problems you solve, the stronger your data analyst skillset is going to become.